sait-wbdv/sample-code/backend/express/routes/README.md

     3. Create a new `app.get()` handler that matches a static file located in `public`, which one wins?
     4. Try moving the middleware _after_ the method handlers.
 Is there any change in behaviour?

-### Activity 2: Register POST request
+### Activity 2: Register form POST request
 1. Find your Register and Login assignment from CPNT 260.
-2. Using the [subscribe example](subscribe) as a starting point, create a new Express project and add your assignment files to `public`.
+2. Using the [subscribe example](post-requests/subscribe) as a starting point, create a new Express project and replace the contents of `public` with your assignment files.
 3. To the Register `form`:
     1. Add an `action` attribute of `users`;
     2. Add a `method` attribute of `post`.